Twitter API for Account Monitoring

 What is a Twitter API for account monitoring usually used for?

-Most teams use it for watchlists, recurring profile review, timeline monitoring, competitor account tracking, and account-level analysis tied to research or reputation workflows.
+Most teams use it for watchlists, recurring profile review, new-post alerts, timeline polling, competitor account tracking, founder monitoring, account-level digests, and research or reputation workflows.

 How is account monitoring different from brand monitoring?